Wild Geese Descending on a Sandbank, 1730

 The inscription in the upper left corner of the painting displays a poem: “Just now wild geese came into the sky; As I waved my brush before the master of the qin; Autumn sounds meld with autumn thoughts; As I stand beside I know not who”.
 Throughout history, the Chinese have regarded calligraphy, and eventually painting as the highest forms of art.
 What do you think about the use of text in artworks?
 Can you give other examples from your own time?

-• Teach the proper format for writing letters in preparation for writing letters to artists.
+• Teach the proper format for writing letters in preparation for writing a letter to an artist.

-• Have each student identify one of the three focus artists whose style influenced his or her landscape painting.
-Invent an address for the artist based on the painting (e.g., Neil Welliver, Duck Trap River, Lincolnville, ME), then write a letter to the artist explaining how his painting has influenced the student.
+• Invent an address for the artist, Bian Shoumin, based on the painting then write a letter to the artist explaining how his painting has influenced the student.

 Subject Matter Connection